KDE/documentation-develop-kde-org/content/docs/features/d-bus/introduction_to_dbus.md

 A **service** represents an application connection to a bus.

 **Service** here corresponds to "well-known" [Bus names](https://dbus.freedesktop.org/doc/dbus-specification.html#message-protocol-names) in the D-Bus specification terminology.
 The term "Bus name" is a bit confusing.
-Regardless of how it sounds like, **Bus names** are the names of connections(!) on the bus, not names of buses(!).
+Regardless of how it sounds, **Bus names** are the names of connections(!) on the bus, not names of buses(!).
 So here the term **service** will be used, as the Qt Documentation calls it.

 These are kept unique by using a "reverse domain name" approach, as can be seen in many other systems that need to namespace for multiple components.
 Most services provided by applications from the KDE project itself use the `org.kde prefix` to their service name.
 So one may find `org.kde.screensaver` advertised on the session bus.